catalinc404/dosbox-staging/README.md

 $ make -j$(nproc)
 ```

+See TODO for compilation flags more suited for development.

-### Visual Studio (2019 or newer)
+### Windows - Visual Studio (2019 or newer)

 First, you need to setup [vcpkg](https://github.com/microsoft/vcpkg) to
 install build dependencies.
-Once vcpkg is installed and bootstrapped, open
+Once vcpkg is bootstrapped, open PowerShell,
-PowerShell, and run:
+and run:

 ``` powershell
 PS:\> .\vcpkg integrate install